cytoscape/cytoscape-manual/docs/Rendering_Engine.md

 is turned off.
 With high LOD values, anti-aliasing is turned on and nodes are displayed as actual shape user specified in the Style.

+<a id="force_to_display_detail"> </a>
+### Force to Display Detail

+If you want to display every detail of the network at all times regardless of LOD values, you can toggle to full details mode by **View | Show Graphics Details (or CTR+SHIFT+D on Windows/Linux, Command+SHIFT+D for Mac)**.
+This option forces the display of all graphics details.
+If the network is large, this option slows down rendering speed.
+To hide details, select the menu item again (**View | Hide Graphics Details**).

 <a id="parameters_for_controlling_lod"> </a>
 ### Parameters for Controlling LOD

+The default values used to determine level of detail can be changed by setting properties under **Edit | Preferences | Properties...**.

 **NOTE:** *The greater these thresholds become, the slower performance will become.* If you work with small networks (a few hundred nodes), this shouldn't be a problem, but for large networks it will produce noticeable slowing.
 The various thresholds are described below.

+**NOTE:** Since Cytoscape 3.8 interactivity will always be maintained even when a high level of detail is chosen.
+It is generally safe to increase the level of detail or to force full graphics details even for very large networks.

 <table cellspacing="0">
 <caption>LOD Thresholds</caption>